Joms94/Data-Skills-Analysis/README.md

 This project is largely here for display purposes, and as such three things will need to be done for personal use:
   1. You'll need to create your own blank Google Sheet.
-  2. The 'open by key' methods in database_interaction.py will need to be substituted for your own G Sheet's key.
+  2. The 'open by key' methods in database_interaction.py will need to be substituted for your own G Sheets key.
   3. You'll need to set up your own service account credentials.
 Don't forget to give edit permissions to the service account.